complexlogic/flex-launcher/extra/docs/configuration.md

 #### EscQuit
 Defines whether the user can exit Flex Launcher by pressing the Esc key.
 When set to false, it prevents a regular user from exiting to the desktop, so Flex Launcher will operate in a "Kiosk Mode" of sorts.
 This setting is a boolean "true" or "false".

 Default: true

+## Screensaver
+Flex Launcher contains a screensaver feature, which will dim the screen after the input has been idle for the specified amount of time.
+Here are the settings that control the behavior of the screensaver

+#### Enabled
+Defines whether or not the screensaver is enabled.
+This setting is a boolean "true" or "false".

+Default: false

+#### IdleTime
+Defines the amount of time in *seconds* that the input should be idle before activating the screensaver

+Default: 300 (5 minutes)

+#### Intensity
+Defines the amount to dim the screen.
+Must be a percent value.

+Default: 70%

+#### PauseSlideshow
+When ```BackgroundMode``` is set to "Slideshow", this setting defines whether or not the slideshow should be paused while the screensaver is active.
+This setting is a boolean "true" or "false".

+Default: true